Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 **Note:**
  1. All the nodes should be reachable over SSH
- 2. You can deploy CORTX on AWS EC2 instance also.
-Please follow [CORTX Deployment on AWS](https://github.com/Seagate/cortx-re/blob/main/solutions/community-deploy/cloud/AWS/README.md)
+ 2. Please follow [CORTX Deployment on AWS](https://github.com/Seagate/cortx-re/blob/main/solutions/community-deploy/cloud/AWS/README.md) where you can deploy CORTX on AWS EC2 instances also.

 ## Install K8s cluster
 **To install the K8s cluster, run the following commands:**